eclipse-tractusx/item-relationship-service/docs/adminguide.md

       acceptedLeftOperands: PURPOSE  # List of comma separated names of the leftOperands to accept.

 discovery:
-  endpoint:  # EDC Discovery Service endpoint
-  mockEdcAddress:  # Map of BPNs and EDC Provider URLs - this overrides any real Discovery Service for the given BPN
   oAuthClientId: portal  # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client

 ess: